-#1 Leshan Buddha – Sichuan Province, China
+Leshan Buddha Statue – Sichuan Province, China

 The Waters Remain Calm

 Tian Tan Buddha Statue – Hong Kong, China

 Additionally, it is located on top of a mountain and it is claimed that the statue can be seen all the way from Macau on a clear day.

 Similarly, as with some of the other large Buddha statues getting there is almost as much fun as viewing it.
 Fortunately, there is a cable car that takes visitors to the top of the mountain.
-Therefore, they only need to walk up the final path of 268 steps to get to the Buddha statues perch on top of the mountain.
-At the top, the great Buddha is enthroned on a lotus flower situated on top of a 3 platform alter.
+Therefore, they only need to walk up the final path of 268 steps to get to the Buddha statue’s perch on top of the mountain.
+At the top, the great Buddha is enthroned on a lotus flower situated on top of a 3 platform altar.
 The 3 floors beneath the statue are the halls of the Universe, Benevolent Merit and Remembrance.

 The Offerings of the 6 Devas

 Additionally, the Buddha is surrounded by 6 smaller bronze Deva statues on all sides that are offering gifts to the Buddha.
 The 6 gifts represent the perfections that are necessary to reach enlightenment – morality, patience, generosity, zeal, meditation and wisdom.
-Furthermore, the alter contains an important relic of the Buddha that is reported to be some of his cremated remains.
+Furthermore, the altar contains an important relic of the Buddha that is reported to be some of his cremated remains.

 Buddha Entering Nirvana – Ta Cu, Mountain, Vietnam

+The Ta Cu statue is one of the world’s largest reclining Buddha statues.
+Additionally, the location of this large Buddha statue is in Binh Thuan Province in Vietnam on top of Ta Cu Mountain.
 Furthermore, construction of the statue was begun on 1963 and completed in 1966.
 Additionally, it is known as the largest lying sculpture of a Buddha on top of a mountain in Asia.
 It is 49 meters long and 11 meters in height.
 To put things into perspective, I am 6 feet tall and I look like a little speck lying down in front of this Buddha statue.

-#4 Golden Buddha – Pakse, Laos
+Pakse Golden Buddha Statue – Pakse, Laos

 It is easy to find, simply get a motorbike and cross the Japanese Bridge towards the gleaming spectacle on the horizon.
 Then the monument is accessible by a long stairway from which the golden meditating Buddha statue subtly reveals itself through the trees.